riccardoklinger/osmdata.xyz/README.md

 ## Extracts are available on
 https://download.osmdata.xyz/

 In a monthly cycle new extracts are provided.
 The first Planet Dump of each month from openstreetmap.org will be available 10 days later as it takes a while for the data to be processed.
+Every second month, Buildings and Highways will be updated.

+Projection of the geodata: WGS 84 | EPSG 4326 | https://spatialreference.org/ref/epsg/4326/

 ## Why
 OpenStreetMap (OSM) offers an amazing collection of data.
 The information contained provides many possibilities to better understand the whole world, e.g. with the use of a geographic information system (GIS).
 There are many tools to create small extracts from the OSM data: overpass-turbo (API) or other tools in QGIS/ArcGIS.
 A bigger challenge is the creation of GIS-compatible data sets from OSM, which cover whole countries, continents or even the whole world.